 7. Taking Regular Breaks

-Taking work breaks, even when you work remotely is important.
+Taking work breaks, even when you tele-commute is important.
 Make sure you have a balanced work schedule throughout the day, including taking enough breaks.
 Think of your work-from-home schedule just like a schedule if you were in the office still.
 This includes a morning and afternoon break, and a lunch break!
 If you would get up every hour to move and stretch your body in the office, then you should be doing that now as well.

 In fact, Michigan State University has conducted research to demonstrate that when workers fail to take their breaks, they can become burnt out faster and experience higher levels of stress.
 When workers take the breaks allowed by their employers, their productivity increases and they are more engaged.
 Added bonuses include increased levels of job satisfaction, mental health ande well being.